-Next, open your playbook file and configure it to use this clone.
-You can specify the repository either as a path relative to the root of the project or as an absolute path.
+Next, open your new playbook file and configure it to use the cloned repository instead of the remote repository.
+You can specify the repository either as a path relative to the playbook file or as an absolute path.

 You may be wondering what branches the generator selects when the repository is local and whether it will pick up your uncommitted changes.
 Here’s how a local repository is handled: